-I’d met Louise in North Carolina, just before she was set to move to Connecticut and we hit it off right away.
-To help her, I’d bought her a new set of luggage and a bauble or two.
-And she went off ahead me to take a job working for a new startup.
-Hartford seemed a strange choice, but when she told that they picked it because it was between New York and Boston.
-It made sense, sort of.
-Anyway, I was off to Hartford and Louise.
+Louise and I met in North Carolina just before she moved to New England.
+We hit it off right away.
+To help her get started, I bought her luggage and a bauble or two.
+And so, she went on ahead to take a job working for a startup.
+Hartford seemed a strange choice, but when she told me it was chosen because it’s between New York and Boston it made sense.
+Anyway, I was off to Hartford to move in with Louise.

 My phone needed charging, but it was lunch time.
 So, I stuck the cord in my pocket and went off to find the dining car.

 After lunch, I plugged the phone in and called again.
 Wouldn’t you know it?
 Voice mail.
 “Louise, it’s Red.
 I’m on the train arriving at 4:54.
 Looking forward to having dinner with you.
 Call me.”

 So, I could read, take a nap, or look out the window.
 I opted for the window because I didn’t bring a book and I wasn’t tired.

 I changed trains in New Haven and arrived at 4:54 on the dot.
 Out on the platform, and no Louise.
 So, I walked downstairs and out to the street.
 Not there either.
 She answered on the second ring.

 “Louise, it’s Red, just got in.
 Can you pick me up?
 I’m at the train station.”